Global StarCraft II League: History

 In 2013, the GSL and the OnGameNet Starleague (OSL) jointly ran the Korean qualifier league for Blizzard Entertainment's World Championship Series (WCS) under the name "WCS Korea".

 OnGameNet stopped its StarCraft II activities in 2014, and the GSL became the only individual league in South Korea.
 It ran every season of WCS Korea under its own name again (GSL).

 In 2015, the GSL and SPOTV's newly established StarCraft II StarLeague (SSL) ran parallel to each other as the focus of professional play in South Korea.
 Each league had three seasons throughout the year, for a total of six individual league seasons.
+From 2010 to the end of 2015 GSL Season 2, GOMTV awarded over 3.6 billion Korean won (over $3.1 million USD) from the individual GSL and Arena of Legends leagues in StarCraft II.

 The GSL and the SSL continued to run as parallel leagues in South Korea for 2016.
 Each league had two seasons throughout the year, for a total of four individual league seasons, with the finalists of their first and second seasons playing in the first and second season Cross-Finals events.
 The first season of GSL for WCS 2016 was preceded by two GSL Pre-Season tournaments which both granted seeding into the main competition to their respective winners.

 Some years, the organizers have run Super Tournaments as side events.
 The 2010 Super Tournament was a 64-man tournament featuring a prize pool of 202 million Korean Won.
 Participants are determined by the total GSL points obtained throughout the year.
 Super Tournaments were also run in 2011 and in 2017-2022.

 In 2023, it was reported that the GSL will continue, but with a reduced presence: the first tournament in 2023 played the preliminary matches online, presumably due to Blizzard no longer funding the prize pools.
 They reversed the decision to move early round matches online after the conclusion of the first season, and restored the event to the studio for the later 2023 seasons.

 Casters

 The English-language broadcast was performed for years by Dan "Artosis" Stemkoski and Nick "Tasteless" Plott, a combination known as "Tastosis."
 The pair were considered a major draw of the tournament and helped establish a new standard in esports commentary in the English-language market, with the pair praised as "fan favorites" and their work praised as iconic to the medium.
-Artosis departed from Korea to move to Canada in 2022, with his last cast being of the 2022 GSL S3 Final in October 2022.
+Artosis departed from South Korea to move to Canada in 2022, with his last cast being of the 2022 GSL S3 Final in October 2022.
 From 2023 to the present, the cast is done by Tasteless and Ryan "State" Visbeck.

 Champions

 Code S and other Major Tournaments

 This is a list of all major GSL tournaments.
-They are considered equal by AfreecaTV and the winner of any of these tournaments is called a GSL champion.
+The winner of a tournament is called a GSL champion.